 A panel discussion by University of Oregon faculty in coordination with the Museum of Natural and Cultural History will take place in the week before the performances, creating deeper engagement with the historical and ethical consequences of this period in American primate research.

-Coming in 2021!
+Coming in Fall 2021!
 Check back for dates and information.

 Want to be the first to know show dates for Lucy?
 Sign up for our newsletter!